Towards Deeper Understanding of Camouflaged Object Detection: Our Method

 \textbf{COL \& COD:} As discussed before, the discriminative regions serve as an important indicator for the observer to find the camouflaged object.
 Based on \cite{lin2014evaluating}, we can conclude that the camouflage design confuses participants in two ways.
 Firstly, it decreases the contrast between the object and background to reduce the detectability.
 Secondly, it prevents discrimination by equipping the object with complicated features to distract focus.
 The binary camouflage map indicates the full scope of the camouflaged object without differentiating the difference of discriminativeness.
 The camouflage localization map then provides the most salient regions of the camouflaged object or the parts that aid recognition, which highlight the discriminative region of the camouflaged instance.
 Therefore, it could be employed directly to check the existence of camouflaged objects \cite{pike2018quantifying,skurowski2018evaluation,toet2020review}.
 Further, the discriminative regions can help the detection of the whole camouflaged object because the other regions within a camouflaged object are related with discriminative regions semantically.
 In this way, the discriminative regions could be employed as effective seeds for camouflaged object detection.

 \textbf{COL \& COR:} Eye movement data has always been a favorable tool to measure the effectiveness of camouflage.
-Existing literature \cite{chang2012visual,lin2014developing,lin2014evaluating} shows that the detection hit rate (the percentage of fixations for which the target was corrected detected), the number of fixations on display, and the number of fixation on target are strongly correlated with the effectiveness of camouflage design.
+Existing literatures \cite{chang2012visual,lin2014developing,lin2014evaluating} show that the detection hit rate (the percentage of fixations for which the target was corrected detected), the number of fixations on display, and the number of fixation on target are strongly correlated with the effectiveness of camouflage design.
 For a challenging camouflaged object, a global search is needed to identify it, which leads to widely distributed human attention, or fixation map.
-On the other hand, a camouflage localization map with clear attention in a compact area indicates an easier camouflaged instance.
-We then conclude that camouflaged object localization and camouflaged object ranking are closely related.
+On the other hand, a camouflage localization map with clear attention in a compact area indicates an easier camouflaged instance, which explains the relationship between COL and COR.

 \textbf{COR \& COD:} Animals are evolved to be camouflaged \cite{troscianko2018camouflage} in order to prevent being noticed by their predators.
 With knowledge about the difficulty level of each camouflaged instance, we can design more sophisticated camouflaged object detection strategies to find the intrinsic characteristics of camouflaged objects for effective camouflaged object detection.
 In this way, hard-negative mining \cite{focal_loss} related strategies can be adopted to effectively explore prior knowledge about the ranking of each camouflaged instance for accurate camouflaged object detection.